 How long does it take to get a completed appraisal report?

-An Accredited Appraiser is an entry level appraiser with the American Society of Agricultural Appraisers (ASAA).
-Accredited Appraiser applicants should complete the ASAA Principles of Valuation course (35 hours), ASAA Advanced Principles of Valuation course (70 hours) and the Uniform Standards of Professional Appraisal Practice (USPAP) 15-hour course.
-It should be noted that there is no mandatory continuing education or courses required for Accredited Equine Appraisers.
+An accredited appraiser is an entry level appraiser with the American Society of Agricultural Appraisers (ASAA).
+Accredited appraiser applicants should complete the ASAA Principles of Valuation course (35 hours), ASAA Advanced Principles of Valuation course (70 hours) and the Uniform Standards of Professional Appraisal Practice (USPAP) 15-hour course.
+It should be noted that there is no mandatory continuing education or courses required for accredited appraisers.
 All courses and continuing education are done on a strictly volunteer basis.
-So while an Accredited Equine Appraiser may hold a valid and current equine appraisal membership, it does not necessarily mean they have completed all of the courses and programs set out by the appraisal organization.
+So while an accredited appraiser may hold a valid and current appraisal membership, it does not necessarily mean they have completed all of the courses and programs set out by the appraisal organization.

-A Senior Appraiser is an accredited member who has successfully completed ASAA's Professional Appraisal Courses (105 hours), has met the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria (minimum 700 appraisal hours), completed the 15-hour Uniform Standards of Appraisal Practice (USPAP) course and is an ASAA member in good standing.
-Senior Appraisers must also meet the Criteria's continuing education requirements every five years to retain their Senior status.
+A senior appraiser is an accredited member who has successfully completed ASAA's Professional Appraisal Courses (105 hours), has met the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria (minimum 700 appraisal hours), completed the 15-hour Uniform Standards of Appraisal Practice (USPAP) course and is an ASAA member in good standing.
+Senior Appraisers are encouraged to meet the AQB Criteria's continuing education requirements every five years to retain their Senior status, but as already mentioned above, it is not mandatory.
 When hiring an Appraiser, it is important to ask what kind of continuing education and courses an appraiser has taken.
 As markets are constantly changing, it is important that an appraiser keeps themselves current and understands how to properly perform, develop and write a personal property appraisal.